 Ajeng Larasati lives by the credo that human rights inherently belong to every human being.
-Through Larasati work with LBH Masyarakat, a community legal aid organization, she was able to witness how often the criminal justice system completely ignored this philosophy of human decency.
-At LBH Masyarakat worked as a legal advisor, working primarily with drug addicts and other offenders throughout Jakarta.
-During her daily counseling sessions, she taught basic legal rights of the accused, right to counsel and the right to be free from torture.
-However, she quickly noticed a debilitating lack of motivation and hope underlying these conversations.
+Through Larasati work with LBH Masyarakat, a community legal aid organization, she has witnessed how often the criminal justice system completely ignored this.
+Working as a legal advisor, Larasati works primarily with drug addicts and other offenders throughout Jakarta and through her daily counseling sessions, taught basic legal rights of the accused, right to counsel and the right to be free from torture.
+However, she quickly noticed a debilitating lack of motivation.
 She listened to accounts of the severe abuse and discrimination experienced by members of this community, and the stigma law enforcement and the judicial sector far too regularly associate with them.
 They considered themselves marginalized in society, without access to the basic human rights formally enshrined in Indonesian law.

 Locating the Problem

 Ajeng further cemented her passion for legal advocacy through her representation of LBH Masyarakat at the Indonesian Coalition Against Torture (JAPI) and the Lapindo Mudflow Coalition.
-At these events she participated in roundtable discussions, rallies and panels, widening her perspective on the distinct approaches available to address legal challenges confronting the accused.
+At these events she participated in round-table discussions, rallies and panels, broadening her perspective on the distinct approaches available to address legal challenges confronting the accused.

-The Indonesian Criminal Procedural Code clearly outlines the basic legal rights entitled to all citizens, including the right to be informed of the charges faced and the right to defense counsel.
-However, the large majority of the accused and detained remain unaware of these rights, and are thus unable to exercise them.
+The Indonesian Criminal Procedural Code clearly outlines the basic legal rights of all citizens, including the right to be informed of the charges faced and the right to defense counsel.
+However, the majority of the accused and detained remain unaware of these rights, and are thus unable to exercise them.
 While law enforcement and prosecutors are obliged to appoint lawyers for the indigent facing a potential sentence of over five years, this law is poorly implemented with little follow-through.
 Furthermore, police are not required to supply information regarding the facts of their case.
-This combination of both a general unawareness of legal rights and a legal aid system lacking in institutional support has both obstructed access to justice for the accused and facilitated the spread of torture and other violations of fundamental human rights.
+General lack of awareness of legal rights and a legal aid system lacking in institutional support has both obstructed access to justice for the accused and facilitated the spread of torture and other violations of fundamental human rights.

-Part of Ajeng’s project revolved around training tamping, convicted prisoners who hold jobs in the prison offices, on the Indonesian Criminal Procedure Code and legal rights guaranteed to detainees.
-During the course of the fellowship Ajeng successfully completed training for five tamping.
-She found that in the training of tamping, not only were the accused helped by having people in the prison who were knowledgeable on rights and more easily accessible, but also the tamping themselves benefited from the trainings.
+Part of Ajeng’s project revolved around training paralegal advocates (convicted prisoners who hold jobs in the prison offices), on the Indonesian Criminal Procedure Code and legal rights guaranteed to detainees.
+During the course of the fellowship Ajeng successfully completed training for five such paralegal advocates.
+She found that in the training, not only were the accused helped by having people in the prison who were knowledgeable on rights and more easily accessible, but the paralegal advocates themselves benefited from the training’s.
 The psychological effects of being incarcerated are numerous.
 Through this program their confidence increased significantly and in the end they reported that they felt more useful and began to seek out other leadership roles.
-All the tamping stated that if other prisoners asked them a question they not only felt comfortable in trying to answer them but also comfortable in directing those inquiries to the correct prison staff or lawyers from Ajeng’s NGO.
-Other accomplishments throughout Ajeng projects included making brochures that detailed legal rights, which were a main tool in many of the trainings she conducted.
+All of them stated that if other prisoners asked them a question they not only felt comfortable in trying to answer them but also comfortable in directing those inquiries to the correct prison staff or lawyers from Ajeng’s NGO.
+Other accomplishments throughout Ajeng projects included making brochures that detailed legal rights, which were a principle tool in many of the training’s she conducted.

 Post fellowship, Ajeng has many plans.
-She hopes that legal counselling and consultation will still be available as this is a major asset to prisoners and has allowed many accused access to information regarding their rights and the trial process.
-She also hopes to expand her project to include two more detention center, one of which works with exclusively with women and children.
+She hopes that legal counseling and consultation will still be available as this is a major asset to prisoners and has allowed many accused access to information regarding their rights and the trial process.
+She also hopes to expand her project to include two more detention centers, one exclusively for women and children.
 Above all, Ajeng plans to continue empowering the community through her work and making more resources available to all in need.